Tobionecenobi/SEB/README.md

 ### SEB Articles
 The theory behind SEB can be found in the journal articles: Carsten Svaneborg, Jan Skov Pedersen, J. Chem.
 Phys.
 136, 104105 (2012) "[A formalism for scattering of complex composite structures.
 I. Applications to branched structures of asymmetric sub-units](https://doi.org/10.1063/1.3682778)" and Carsten Svaneborg, Jan Skov Pedersen, J. Chem.
 Phys.
 136, 154907 (2012) "[A formalism for scattering of complex composite structures.
 II.
 Distributed reference points](https://doi.org/10.1063/1.3701737)"

-The reference for the SEB library itself is T. W. J. Jarret and Carsten Svaneborg "[A computational tool for symbolic derivation of the small angle scattering from complex composite structures](https://arxiv.org/abs/2311.17585)"  (DRAFT MANUSCRIPT, Submitted for Journal of Applied Crystallography 2023).
+The reference for the SEB library itself is Tobias W. J. Jarret and Carsten Svaneborg "[A computational tool for symbolic derivation of the small angle scattering from complex composite structures](https://arxiv.org/abs/2311.17585)"  (DRAFT MANUSCRIPT, Submitted for Journal of Applied Crystallography 2023).
 See below for Bibtex citations for these papers.

 ## Dependencies